 You can keep your dog looking spiffy and smelling sweet by grooming her at home.
 The key to success is getting your dog used to having you touch her ears, feet and tail before the grooming session begins.
 It's also important to choose a time and a place for grooming that helps your dog feel safe and relaxed.
-"Bath day" can actually become a time that both you and your dog enjoy, and that increases the bond you have with your pet.
+"Bath day" can become a time both of you enjoy.

 Trimming and Brushing